 - Waterfront Enhancement Strategy (design/character guidelines for the waterfront);

-- City-wide building height review (heights outside of the Town Centre);
+- Building height review (heights outside of the Town Centre).

 - Who uses an Official Community Plan (OCP)?